This post may contain affiliate links. Please read my disclosure for more information.

 1. Download a Budget Tracker

-To start budgeting, you need a budget tracker.
+To start budgeting with 30 30 30 10, you need a budget tracker.
 It helps you organize and keep track of your spending.
 Here are 21 Free Budget Templates you can use.

 2. Write Down Your Allotted Monthly Amounts